luiscoco/NodeJS_Express_SQLServer_with_Sequelize-ORM/README.md

-# Node.js CRUD example with SQL Server (MSSQL) - Express Rest APIs and Sequelize
+# Node.js CRUD example with SQL Server (MSSQL) - Express Rest APIs and Sequelize(ORM)

+## How to run the SQL Server Docker container

+## How to create the Database and the Table

 We run this SQL query for creating the database **bezkoder_db** and a new a table **Tutorials**